 The Alliance lists gender identities in its celebration of member diversity.
 Its statement in support of marriage equality also states,

 “As Christians and as Baptists, we particularly lament the denigration of our gay, lesbian, bisexual, and transgender sisters and brothers in this debate by those who claim to speak for God.”

 In 2004, the Alliance adopted a formal statement protesting any law that would discriminate “against sexual minorities and define marriage in such a way as to deny same-sex couples a legal framework in which to provide for one another and those entrusted to their care.”
 They concluded, “We affirm that the Alliance of Baptists supports the rights of all citizens to full marriage equality."

-The Alliance of Baptists has ordained LGBT ministers since its founding in 1987.
+The Alliance of Baptists has ordained LGBTQ ministers since its founding in 1987.

 The Alliance is a vocal supporter of the Employment Non-Discrimination Act, prohibiting discrimination based on sexual orientation or gender identity.

-Association of Welcoming & Affirming Baptists, a national organization advocating for the full inclusion of LGBT people within Baptist communities of faith.
+Association of Welcoming & Affirming Baptists, a national organization advocating for the full inclusion of LGBTQ people within Baptist communities of faith.